 For example, guaranteed "Sponsorship" line items are priority 4, while non-guaranteed "Bulk" line items are priority 12.
-When these line items compete for an impression, the Sponsorship line item is prioritized over the Bulk line item and (all other things being equal) wins ahead of the Bulk line item during ad selection.
+When these line items compete for an impression, the Sponsorship line item is prioritized over the Bulk line item and wins ahead of the Bulk line item during ad selection.

 Priority and Preferred Deals

-Whether dynamic allocation is active or not, House line items only serve when no remnant line items (Network, Bulk, Price Priority), Ad Exchange or Open Bidding demand are available to serve.
-That is, House line items are treated as if they have a $0 rate and do not compete on price via dynamic allocation.
+House* line items only serve when no remnant line items (Network, Bulk, Price Priority), Ad Exchange or Open Bidding demand are available to serve.
+That is, House line items are treated as if they have a $0 rate and do not compete on price through dynamic allocation.

 House line item CPM determines ranking of eligible House ads but doesn't need to meet any floor price set in unified pricing rules in order to be eligible to serve an ad, thereby effectively serving as a fall-back ad.
 Learn more about unified pricing rules.**

 * Note that Price Priority, Bulk and Network line items that do not compete on price in the unified auction (such as line items with a zero rate and no Value CPM) are treated as House line items.